 We got to stay in Penticton with a friend I met traveling in Guatemala in 2007 (love that) and as we crossed back over the border, I put my collection of maps away which I was honestly sad to do.

-My family is planning a ski trip to Banff this coming March, and I already can’t wait to go back.
+My family is planning a ski trip to Banff in March, and I already can’t wait to go back.
 It will be a whole new adventure in a different season.

 I wanted to share this post with you so that you will GO see for yourself the beauty that is just over the border.
 And when you ask me how I liked Banff Lake Louise and I’m speechless, now you will know why.